 A Tranquil Haven Terrace

 If you desire a relaxing patio area on your sloped garden then this is absolutely possible.
 Again, the terracing method will need to be employed.
 Why not have one terrace for the barbecue, another for the dining table and another for sunbathing and relaxing?
+Use rows of trees and shrubs for seclusion and privacy.

 Kid Friendly Terrace

 There’s no reason why you can’t use terracing to make your sloped garden into a kid friendly space.
-Using the terracing method, you can create a lawn at the bottom of the slope where kids can play safely.
+Using the terracing method, you can create a lawn at the bottom of the steep slope where kids can play safely.
 If you’re worried about the steps then handrails are a great idea, either traditional wood or contemporary metal designs.

 Terraced Garden Logistics